 The captain of the flight halted the takeoff and radioed for help from security.
-The foreign man was then forcibly removed from the flight.
+The foreign man was then forcibly removed for the flight.

-The investigation being conducted follows a formal complaint from the airline over the incident.
+The investigation being conducted follows a formal complaint from the airline over the event.

 Police are also involved in the probe into Wednesday’s outlandish behaviour by the young westerner which seems to have sparked the concern of authorities.

 Section 232 of Thailand’s criminal code makes it an offence to interfere with any mode of transport which may make it a danger to other people.